isomerpages/pa-corp/_our-network/Grassroots Organisations/Residents' Network.md

 * To liaise with and make recommendations to governmental authorities on the needs and aspirations of residents of the Designated Zone;
 * To disseminate information and channel feedback on government policies and actions from residents of the Designated Zone; and
 * To promote good citizenship among residents of the Designated Zone.

+Click [here](https://www.onepa.gov.sg/rc) to search for your nearest RN.